Adedamola99/Adedamola99/README.md

 ![Header](./Header.png)

 Thanks for stopping by — I’m a Software Engineer building attractive, responsive, and high-performance web applications.
 I work with Python and JavaScript and specialize in modern frontend technologies: HTML5, CSS3 (Sass), Tailwind, Bootstrap, TypeScript, React, Next.js, and Node.js.
-I’ve also gained practical WordPress experience — theme & plugin customization, Elementor workflows, and WooCommerce setup — so I can deliver both custom apps and flexible CMS solutions.
+I’ve also gained practical WordPress experience — theme & plugin customization, Elementor, and WooCommerce setup — so I can deliver both custom apps and flexible CMS solutions.

 I’ve volunteered and collaborated on web projects and shipped several personal builds, which sharpened my problem-solving and communication skills and helped me grow as a collaborator.
 Outside of code I enjoy listening to music, gaming, and playing football.
 I’m actively seeking opportunities to apply my skills, keep learning, and contribute to a team’s success.